RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Finasteride reduces levels of the hormone DHT circulating in your body.
 DHT has been linked to androgenic alopecia or male-pattern baldness.

-Finasteride is most often used as an oral medication, though there are topical versions available.
-Daily use has been shown to reduce your DHT by about 70 percent, which for many men, is enough to slow or reverse hair loss.
+Finasteride is most often used as an oral medication, though topical versions are also available.
+Daily use has been shown to reduce DHT by about 70 percent, which for many men, is enough to slow or reverse hair loss.

 Minoxidil is also a good option for people with telogen effluvium looking to jump-start the regrowth process.
 Even for those with androgenic alopecia, studies show minoxidil can increase your hair count by up to 18.6 percent over a 48-week period.